 3. Public Opinion

 Public opinion polls regularly cite nurses and firefighters as the most trusted professions in the world.
 Police officers also tend to rate highly, but as this respected Gallup poll highlights, firefighters are regularly rated more highly than police officers.

 Anecdotally, police officers on online forums tend to reinforce this perception.
-Here are a few comments from sources in the know.

 It would be wrong of me not to highlight the other side of the argument: for decades people of color and the working class have been stigmatized by some bad apples in the police force.
 But that’s beside the point: the point is simply that there are some members of the public (both law abiding and otherwise) who still, rightly or wrongly, look at the police with skepticism and fear.